Request a Free Demo

 Maximum Contributions

 Employer and Government contributions are capped at a gross annual salary of €80,000.
 For the first three years, the maximum annual contribution from the employer is €1,200, and from the Government is €400.
-Employees earning over €80,000 can still contribute, but additional contributions will not be matched by the employer or Government for the income above €80,000.
+Employees earning over €80,000 can still contribute, but additional contributions will not be matched by the employer or the Government for the income above €80,000.

 Flexibility and Opt-out Provisions